bharat-kadchha/Core-And-Advance-Java-Practicals/hibernate-framework/hibernate-date-time/README.md

-# HIBERNATE CRUD EXAMPLE
+# HIBERATE DATE TIME
-## these projects contain CRUD example.
+## these projects contain hibernate with java Date API example.
    ### what you are learning from the following projects as below.
+   - DateAndTimeStore :
+     - using `java.util.*` and `java.sql.*` to store Date and time value in to database .
-   - Hibernate_CRUD :
+   - Java8DateAndTimeStore :

-     - in this project you will find the simple CRUD example with student data.
+     - java8 provide DateAndTime API to overcome drawbacks of old DataTime API.

-   - ServiceDAOLayer_CRUD :
+     - drawbacks like : `not thread safe`,`less operations` etc
-     - DAO - Data Access Object is a pattern to seperate application from database operation to business logic.